 - Assisting employers with barrier-free allocation of Professional Agrologist resources.

-- Professional recognition, allowing Professional Agrologists to expand or move their practice with little additional paperwork.
+- Allowing Professional Agrologists to expand or move their practice with little additional paperwork.

-- Be a current member in good standing with a provincial regulator.
+- Be a current registrant in good standing with a provincial regulator.

 - Hold the professional designation of Professional Agrologist and post-nominal title of agronome (Quebec) or P.Ag. in all other provinces.

 Further information about mobility provisions is available at http://agrologistscanada.ca/what-we-do/labour-mobility/